Akụkọ Anyị (Our Story)

 WHAT OUR PRODUCTS REPRESENTS

 Unuheritage is a cultural focused apparel brand that helps individuals showcase their distinctive cultural backgrounds.
 Some of our biggest collections include the Black Girl Magic design we created to celebrate all women of African descent.
 Another one is our Homegrown Organic collection that’s tailored to appreciate natural body women of all shades, shapes, and sizes.
 We have products that highlight countries like Antigua & Barbuda, Senegal, Cuba, Jamaica, Belize and many more.
 From day one we’ve used our platform to help combat the social issues we endure as a society.
 We use the proceeds from our Make Flint’s Water Safe Again collection to help fund water drives in Flint, Michigan.
-One of our newest collections, Ball Is Therapy, highlights the important role that the game of basketball plays in mental health awareness.
+One of our most popular collections, Ball Is Therapy, highlights the important role that basketball plays in mental health awareness.
 And lastly, we’ve just introduced our Cannabis Is Therapy collection to help fight the stigma behind cannabis and celebrate the mental and physical health benefits of it.
 Our goal is to provide a premium apparel brand that instills confidence in people and encourages change in our society.

 WHO OWNS UNUHERITAGE?